 Handmade T-shirts are the pride of any art student.
 They could take a cue from these neon painted stenciled shirts.

 Invest in a fun paper punch with crazy designs to create a puzzle piece or starry effect on your shirt.
 No exacto knife needed for the freezer paper stencils!

 A polyester shirt carrying a motivational message could be a rage in the college campus.

-In this DIY masking tape was used to mark off an area resembling an inverted cross.
-Then, covering off the remaining parts with newspaper, the cross was spray-painted liberally for a stunning galaxy look.
+In this DIY masking tape was used to mark off a crisscrossed area.
+Then, covering off the remaining parts with newspaper, the cross was spray-painted liberally for a stunning look.

 You could also use duct tape for the same purpose.

 The gold paint adds a much-needed glitz to the mundane white background.
 You can adopt the same method for quinceanera shirts.

 Get ready for a Disney holiday by downloading Mickey templates from the above-linked website for freezer paper stencils and spray painting T-shirts in colors of your (err, your kid’s) choice.

 Here is another wonderful Disney pattern for the kids to enjoy.

 We are sure that the design ideas presented in this article will make for a commendable and mentally fulfilling creation.